apache/spark/docs/sql-migration-guide.md

     For example `SELECT timestamp 'tomorrow';`.

   - Since Spark 3.0, when using `EXTRACT` expression to extract the second field from date/timestamp values, the result will be a `DecimalType(8, 6)` value with 2 digits for second part, and 6 digits for the fractional part with microsecond precision. e.g. `extract(second from to_timestamp('2019-09-20 10:10:10.1'))` results `10.100000`.
 In Spark version 2.4 and earlier, it returns an `IntegerType` value and the result for the former example is `10`.

+  - In Spark 3.0, datetime pattern letter `F` is **aligned day of week in month** that represents the concept of the count of days within the period of a week where the weeks are aligned to the start of the month.
+In Spark version 2.4 and earlier, it is **week of month** that represents the concept of the count of weeks within the month where weeks start on a fixed day-of-week, e.g. `2020-07-30` is 30 days (4 weeks and 2 days) after the first day of the month, so `date_format(date '2020-07-30', 'F')` returns 2 in Spark 3.0, but as a week count in Spark 2.x, it returns 5 because it locates in the 5th week of July 2020, where week one is 2020-07-01 to 07-04.

 ### Data Sources